 Understanding business culture and etiquette in New Zealand

-Understanding Business Culture and Etiquette in New Zealand
+Business culture and etiquette in New Zealand

 The small island nation works hard to maintain a competitive economic edge over others in these and other areas.
-Its government is welcoming to foreign businesses and investors, and provides myriad support mechanisms to market entrants to prove it.
-Here, though, we explore the Business Culture and Etiquette in New Zealand guiding foreign businesses through their new commercial environment.
+Its government is welcoming to foreign businesses and investors and provides myriad support mechanisms to market entrants to prove it.
+Here, though, we explore the business culture and etiquette in New Zealand guiding foreign businesses through their new commercial environment.

 Business dynamics